nanoframework/nf-interpreter/targets/Nordic/9160_DK/README.md

 - Detailed documentation for this target reference can be found [here](https://www.nordicsemi.com/Products/Development-hardware/nrf9160-dk).

-- More detailed information on building and flashing the .NET NF on Nordic devices, see the readme.md file in the Nordic directory immediately above this one.
+- More detailed information on building and flashing the .NET NF on Nordic devices, see the [readme](../README.md).

 - This build expects the 9160DK to be set in its configuration as described in the 9160DK User Guide.

 - This build has been tested using the Nordic Connect SDK v2.0.0.

 - This build has been tested on 9160DK version 0.8.2.
 There are changes to the newer versions of this board but these aren't expected to impact the functionality in this build.

 - This build target only supports the nrf9160 on the 9160DK.
 While there is an nrf52840 on the 9160DK board, it is used for as the board controller, not the standard target.
 Refer to the 52840DK target for builds targeting the nrf52840.

-- NOTE: Network support using the cellular connectivity function on the nrf9160 is not supported in this inital release.
+- NOTE: Network support using the cellular connectivity function on the nrf9160 is not supported in this initial release.
 It is targeted for support in the near future.

-## Board resources used in this build:
+## Board resources used in this build

 The current build uses UART1 to communicate with the Visual Studio debugger.
 UART1 is by default is directed out one of the USB virtual COM ports.